 We're working with small holder farmers in Australia and around the world to develop innovative and low cost robotic and AI solutions to help them with the many on farm tasks as well as improving crop yields.

-Our industry partner: Agerris
+Our collaborator: Agerris

 The Digital Farmhand is a low-cost electric platform coupled with on-farm AI tools to help small holder farmers assess their crops and undertake tasks such as weeding.
 This technology suits small holder growers because it is easy to use but also delivers real time information on crop status helping growers detect pests and asses yields.